Pulimurugan

-Pulimurugan is a 2016 Indian Malayalam-language action thriller film directed by Vysakh and starring Mohanlal in the title role.
-It was produced by Tomichan Mulakuppadam through Mulakuppadam Films and was written by Udayakrishna—half of the duo Udayakrishna and Sibi K. Thomas—in his first independent screenplay.
-The film also stars Kamalinee Mukherjee, Jagapati Babu, Lal, Namitha, Vinu Mohan, and Bala in supporting roles.
-The film score and soundtrack were composed by Gopi Sundar, while cinematography was handled by Shaji Kumar and edited by Johnkutty.
+Pulimurugan is a 2016 Indian Malayalam-language epic action thriller film directed by Vysakh and produced by Tomichan Mulakuppadam through Mulakuppadam Films.
+The screenplay was written by Udayakrishna —half of the duo Udayakrishna and Sibi K. Thomas —in his first independent screenplay.
+The film stars Mohanlal in the titular role, along with a huge ensemble cast including Jagapati Babu, Kamalinee Mukherjee, Lal, Vinu Mohan, Kishore, Bala, Noby Marcose, Siddique, Suraj Venjaramoodu, Nandu, M. R. Gopakumar, Sudheer Karamana, Hareesh Peradi, Makarand Deshpande and Namitha.
+The film centers on Murugan, a skilled protector of Villagers of Puliyoor facing the threat of deadly tiger attacks.
+He meet Daddy Girija, an illegal drug dealer who take advantage of his innocence.

 Principal photography commenced on 16 July 2015 in Hanoi, Vietnam, and was completed in early February 2016.
-The film was released in India on 7 October 2016.
-Made on a budget of 25 crore, it became the first film in the Malayalam film industry to earn more than 100 crore and 150 crore, and was the highest-grossing Malayalam film ever until 2019 and the third highest-grossing South Indian film of 2016.
-Pulimurugan is also one of the most watched Malayalam movies ever in Kerala state.The movie has recorded theater footfalls of around 7.5 million during its run in Kerala alone.
+The film score and soundtrack were composed by Gopi Sundar, while cinematography and editing was handled by Shaji Kumar and Johnkutty respectively.
+The film was released on 7 October 2016.
+Despite receiving mixed reviews from critics, Pulimurugan became the first Malayalam film to earn ₹100 crore, setting several records at the box office and emerged as the highest grossing Malayalam film till date and held the record for seven years until it was surpassed by 2018.
+The 3D version of the film was released in April 2017, and that version released in theatres in July, 2017.
+The film has recorded theater footfalls of around 7.5 million during its run in Kerala alone.
+It remains as one of the highest-grossing Malayalam films of all time.

 Two songs from the film—"Kaadanayum Kaalchilambe" and "Maanathe Maarikurumbe" were selected among the 70 eligible songs contending for the Academy Award for Best Original Song nomination in the 90th Academy Awards.
 The film score was also selected among the 141 eligible scores contending for the Academy Award for Best Original Score nomination.